chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

 banner_mobile: backscratching-revisited_mobile.png

 edit_date: 2015-06-08 15:00:00
-edit_text: “I originally documented this technique in a previous article, <a href="/article/ill-scratch-your-back">I’ll Scratch Your Back, And Mine Too</a>, but have updated the techniques and explanation here to reflect accessibility needs and to better convey the message.”
+edit_text: <q>I originally documented this technique in a previous article, <a href="/article/ill-scratch-your-back">I’ll Scratch Your Back, And Mine Too</a>, but have updated the techniques and explanation here to reflect accessibility needs and to better convey the message.</q>

 shorturl: fv8cj
 comments: true